adobe/react-spectrum/rfcs/2023-react-aria-components.md

 * Features – a list of the main features of the component, grouped by category to allow easy skimming.
 * Anatomy – the anatomy diagram and description of the various parts of the component.
 For components that compose other child components, links to the documentation for those components would be useful, along with any conceptual documentation (e.g. collections, selection).
 * Prop table for all relevant components.
 * Styling – a description of how to style the component in various ways, including documentation of all of the available states and CSS selectors.
-Links to styled codesanbox examples with various tools like we have in our hook docs might be useful as well.
+Links to styled codesandbox examples with various tools like we have in our hook docs might be useful as well.
 * Reusable wrappers – an example of creating a reusable component with the styling implementation and all of the parts included.
 * Usage – the usage section copied from the hook documentation.
 * Advanced customization – if applicable, shows how to mix and match this component with the hooks and links to all of the relevant hook documentation for when more customization is needed.